Mattc33/Necronomicon/UndeadLibrary.md

 ## DPS Spectres (Clearing)

+> Spectre used most of the time as clearing maps is a large portion of the game.
+>
 > Please note I am not 100% clear on the Damage and Defense percentages, I believe this is based off their base stat value at whatever level they were raised.

 ---